arav1419/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF REGULATED POWER SUPPLY.md

-# SIMULATION OF REGULATED POWER SUPPLY
+# SIMULATION OF REGULATED POWER SUPPLY.

 ## AIM:
 To design and simulate the a complete AC to DC power supply using LTspice consisting of a transformer, bridge rectifier, smoothing capacitor, Zener diode voltage regulator and load, and to observe the output waveform at each stage.